Entity Matching using Large Language Models: Experimental Setup

-\textbf{Evaluation:} The responses gathered from the models are natural language text.
-In order to decide if a response refers to a positive matching decision regarding a pair of product offers, we apply simple pre-processing to the answer and subsequently parse for the word \textit{yes}.
-In any other case we assume the model decides on not matching.
+\textbf{Evaluation:} The responses that are generated by the models are natural language text.
+In order to decide whether a response indicates a positive matching decision, we apply lower-casing to the answer and subsequently parse for the word \textit{yes}.
+In all other cases, we assume the model has decided against a match.
 This rather simple approach turns out to be surprisingly effective as shown by Narayan et al.~\cite{foundationalWrangleVLDB2022}.
+For measuring model performance, we use the metrics \textit{F1-score}, \textit{precision}, and \textit{recall} on the \textit{matching} \textit{(positive)} class following related work~\cite{BarlaugNeural2021}.
+While the tables in the following sections report F1-scores, the precision and recall results of all experiments are available in the project repository.